open-telemetry/semantic-conventions/CONTRIBUTING.md

 ```
 ├── docs
 │   ├── attribute_registry
-│   ├── {domain}
+│   ├── {root-namespace}
 │   │   ├── README.md
 │   │   ├── ....md
 ├── model
-│   ├── {domain}
-│   │   ├── {domain}-events.yaml
+│   ├── {root-namespace}
-│   │   ├── {domain}-metrics.yaml
+│   │   ├── {root-namespace}-events.yaml
-│   │   ├── {domain}-registry.yaml
+│   │   ├── {root-namespace}-metrics.yaml
-│   │   ├── {domain}-spans.yaml
+│   │   ├── {root-namespace}-spans.yaml
-|   ├── resources
-│   │   ├── {domain}-resources.yaml
+│   │   ├── {root-namespace}-registry.yaml
-│   │   ├── {domain}-registry.yaml
+│   │   ├── {root-namespace}-resources.yaml
 ```

-All attributes must be defined in the domain-specific folder under `/{domain}/{domain}-registry` or `/resource/{domain}-registry.yaml`.
+All attributes must be defined in the folder matching its root namespace under `/{root-namespace}/{root-namespace}-registry.yaml` file.

 Corresponding markdown files are auto-generated (see [Update the markdown files](#2-update-the-markdown-files)) in `/docs/attribute_registry` folder.

-All semantic conventions definitions for domain-specific signals should be placed under `/model/{domain}` and should follow `{domain}-{signal}.yaml` pattern.
+All semantic conventions definitions for telemetry signals should be placed under `/model/{root-namespace}` and should follow `{root-namespace}-{signal}.yaml` pattern.
 For example, HTTP spans are defined in `model/http/http-spans.yaml`.

-Resources are considered to be their own domain and are defined in the `model/resources` folder.

-Domain-specific YAML definitions could be broken down into multiple files.
+YAML definitions could be broken down into multiple files.
 For example, AWS spans are defined in `/model/aws/aws-lambda-spans.yaml` and `/model/aws/aws-sdk-spans.yaml` files.

 #### Schema files